-INCOME PROTECTION NSURANCE No one likes to think that something bad will happen to them eing unable to work can quickly turn our world upside down, as we've seen for thousands of people during the coronavirus (COVID-19) pandemic crisis.
+" Being unable to work can quickly turn our world upside down, as we've seen for thousands of people during the coronavirus (COVID-19) pandemic crisis.
 No one likes to think that something bad will happen to them, but if you couldn't work due to a serious illness, how would you manage financially?
 Could you survive on savings or sick pay from work?
 If not, you may need some other way to keep paying the bills - and you might want to consider income protection insurance.
 You might think this will not happen to you and of course we hope it doesn't, but it's important to recognise that no one is immune to the risk of illness and accidents.
 No one can guarantee that they will not be the victim of an unfortunate accident or be diagnosed with a serious illness.
 The bills won't stop arriving nor the mortgage payments stop being deducted from your bank account, so going without income protection insurance could be tempting fate.
-Providing monthly payments Income protection insurance is a long-term insurance policy that provides a monthly payment if you can't work because you're ill or injured, and typically pays out until you can start working again, or until you retire, die or the end of the policy term - whichever is sooner.
-Keep your finances healthy as you recover from illness or injury:
+PROVIDING MONTHLY PAYMENTS Income protection insurance is a longterm insurance policy that provides a monthly payment if you can't work because you're ill or injured, and typically pays out until you can start working again, or until you retire, die or Keep your finances healthy as you recover from illness or injury: